wearevolt/bundlehash-webpack-plugin/README.md

 * `template`
     - is required
     - it can only be in `'file'` level
-    - can be path relative to the template file
+    - must be a path relative to the template file
 * `target`
     - is required
     - it can only be in `'file'` level
-    - can be path relative to the target file
+    - must be a path relative to the target file

 ### Issues